Qaisuddin

-Professor Qaisuddin or Kayes Uddin or Qayes Uddin was a Bangladeshi academic, researcher and chemist.
-He has served as the Vice Chancellor of two universities in Bangladesh, Islamic University, Bangladesh and Bangladesh Open University.
-He was the 5th Vice Chancellor of the Islamic University.
+Qaisuddin (15 July 1937 – 11 November 2021) was a Bangladeshi academic, researcher and chemist.
+He served as the vice chancellor of two universities in Bangladesh, Islamic University, Bangladesh and Bangladesh Open University.
+He was the fifth vice chancellor of the Islamic University.
 He was a professor in the Department of Biochemistry, Rajshahi University.
-He was first academician of Bangladesh who act as vice-chancellor two university serially.
+He was first academician of Bangladesh to act as vice-chancellor of two universities serially.